inspektor-dev/inspektor/docs/docs/intro.md

 ```

-You can clearly see that first_name has been hidden to the user by inspektor.
+You can clearly see that first_name has been hidden from the user by inspektor.
 Now, get your hands dirty by forking inspektor demo policy repo and play with inspektor.
 Probably, you can run an insert statement.

-We are active on discord, so if you need any help please do reachout out to us.
-We are more happy to help you.
-Here is the dicord invite link:  https://discord.com/invite/YxZbDJHTxf
+We are active on discord, so if you need any help please do reach out to us.
+We are more than happy to help you.
+Here is the discord invite link:  https://discord.com/invite/YxZbDJHTxf.

+See you soon.
+Can't wait to see what cool things you can do with Inspektor.